Lasers: A “Groovy” Tool for DentistsSeptember 15, 2020 12:22 pm |

 No Fear HereOne of the greatest things about dental lasers is they are great for patients with any level of dental anxiety.
 They eliminate the sharp tools, so you don’t have to hear or feel the scraping on your teeth, or the sounds and vibrations of the dental drill.
 Lasers create a calmer, more relaxed dental experience that can eliminate dental anxiety for many patients.

-Laser CleaningsDon’t you just love good teeth cleaning?
+Laser CleaningsDon’t you just love a good teeth cleaning?
 No?
 While some folks do enjoy that fresh-from-the-dentist clean feeling, most don’t enjoy the cleaning itself.
 Lasers can help with that!
 Rather than using sharp tools to scrape plaque and tartar off your teeth and around the gum line, low-level lasers target and disintegrate plaque and tartar buildup without the invasive techniques.
 Where traditional cleanings can irritate the gum tissue, causing bleeding, swelling, and pain, laser cleanings leave healthy tissue alone, so you can have a more comfortable cleaning.

 Laser Gum Disease TreatmentSimilarly, we can also use lasers to provide periodontal therapy or gum disease treatment.
 Where a laser cleaning focuses mostly on the visible crown portion of the tooth and buildup along the gum line, periodontal therapy goes deeper—under the gum line, removing plaque and tartar while targeting and killing the infection and leaving healthy tissue intact.
 Traditional gum disease treatments involve sharp tools and invasive techniques like scaling and root planing, gum grafting, and gum surgery—and these techniques only treat the physical symptoms of the disease.
 Laser periodontal therapy, however, gets to the root cause of the problem—treating the infection at the bacterial level and creating a healthier environment for the gums to reattach to.
 Laser gum disease treatments are more comfortable, more conservative, and garner healthier results so you don’t have to treat and retreat.